MayorGnarwhal/Collect/README.md

 ## `skipWhile()`
-Removes elements from the beginning of the collection while a given closure returns truthy
+Removes elements from the beginning of the collection while a given closure returns truthy.
 ### Parameters
 | **closure** | *function \| any* | Used to determine when skipping ends |
 | :-- | :-- | :-- |